mateus-amarante/master_thesis/README.md

 # Simulation of multirotors carrying suspended loads using MATLAB

 This folder contains a generic framework to test controllers for drones carrying suspended loads.
-Actually, it may be used for any system.
+Actually, it can be extended for any system.

 ## Framework Description